namannimmo10/namannimmo.me/_posts/2018-12-10-20-49-02-using_the_google_cloud_vision_api_for_ocr_in_swift.md

 }
 ```

-Inside `capturePhoto`, we configure some settings for taking the picture, and then set ourselves
+Inside `capturePhoto`, we configure some settings for taking the picture, and
-(our `AVCapturePhotoCaptureDelegate` self) as the delegate for the `capturePhoto` method.
-Our final
+then set our `AVCapturePhotoCaptureDelegate` self as the delegate for calling
-destination is the `photoOutput` method, in which iOS serves us a newly captured image on a silver
+the `AVCapturePhotoOutput` class' `capturePhoto` method.
+The effect of this is
+that the `photoOutput` method we define right below will be called when a
-platter (almost).
-After some error handling and tedious boilerplate, we end up with a `UIImage` of
+picture is taken.
+After some error handling and tedious boilerplate, we end up
-whatever we captured at the time the user tapped the screen.
-For now, we'll just print the size to
+with a `UIImage` of whatever we captured at the time the user tapped the screen.
-give us some sense of success.
-The ultimate but most crucial step is then to replace our joyous "Tap!" message with a call to `capturePhoto` in our `ViewController`'s `handleTap` method:
+For now, we'll just print the size to give us some sense of success.
+The
+ultimate but most crucial step is then to replace our joyous `"Tap!"` message
+with a call to `capturePhoto` in our `ViewController`'s `handleTap` method:

 ```swift
 @objc func handleTap(sender: UITapGestureRecognizer) {